Subdomain vs. Subdirectory: Which is Better for Multilingual Sites?

 If the answer is yes, then having a subdomain or subdomain is the right way to go.
 As your website develops and gains popularity, it is going to add up pages and categories.
 And as we discussed before, you don’t want your website to look like a mess.

-So when you are planning a website that is designed to reach more people in different countries, a subdomain approach is the more sustainable option.
+So when planning a website designed to reach more people in different countries, a subdomain approach is the more sustainable option.

 What about SEO

-There is a lot of debate regarding the SEO preferences for Subdomain and Subfolders.
-We see a huge divide in the opinion of SEO professionals when it comes to deciding whether subdomain or folders are better for SEO.
+There is a lot of debate regarding the SEO preferences for subdomains and subfolders.
+We see a huge divide in the opinion of SEO professionals when it comes to deciding whether subdomains or folders are better for SEO.

 Why is this a problem?
 The answer is SERP rankings.
-When some websites moved their subfolders to a subdomain, it caused their rankings to tank.
-This shows that Google views the subdomain as a different entity and ranking parameters for both are different, even when the subdirectories are a part of the primary URL.
+When some websites moved their subfolders to a subdomain, their rankings tanked.
+This shows that Google views the subdomain as a different entity, and ranking parameters for both are different, even when the subdirectories are a part of the primary URL.

-Hence the majority opinion is that subfolders are much more effective at SEO because they add to the overall weightage of the primary domain.
+Hence, the majority opinion is that subfolders are much more effective at SEO because they add to the overall weightage of the primary domain.
 Since subdomains stand out as separate websites, the primary website may not benefit from them and vice versa.
-Therefore, when choosing subdomains, be prepared that you will have to master SEO for subdomains.
+Therefore, when choosing subdomains, be prepared to master SEO for them.

 What does Google have to say?